 - Import Event Hubs - Let's consider a scenario, ACME corporation has created and configured the settings for an Event Hub in their test environment and wants to replicate the same in the development environment, in this scenario, the only option is to recreate the Event Hub with the same settings either in the Azure portal or in Service Bus Explorer.
 Obviously, this is a time-consuming process, Serverless360 provides a simple solution by allowing the users to import the Event Hub between namespace to make process easy.

-- Create and delete consumer groups - Event Hubs has two primary models for event consumption - direct receivers and higher-level abstractions, such as EventProcessorHost.
+- Create consumer groups - Event Hubs has two primary models for event consumption - direct receivers and higher-level abstractions, such as EventProcessorHost.
 Direct receivers are responsible for their own coordination of access to partitions within a consumer group.
 A consumer group is a view (state, position, or offset) into a partitioned event hub.
 Consumers groups let consuming applications have a separate view of the entire Event Hub.
 There is always a default consumer group.
 You can create up to 20 consumer groups in an Event Hub.

 - Monitoring - When an Event Hub is included in a Composite Application, you can enable a monitor to trigger alerts to the configured notification channel(s) by comparing the current value against the expected value.
 You can read extensive documentation on Monitoring here.